lgatto/spr/rr.md

 -   Automatically creates filenames, e.g. `estimate-001.pdf`

--  This is one area where knitr is much more flexible than Sweae.
+-  This is one area where knitr is much more flexible than Sweave.

 Some text ...